-The synagogue was not accorded any special deference.
+The synagogue was not treated as a senctuary or accorded any special deference.
 It's a people's place.
 There are no rooms you can't enter.
 The service is not conducted behind a screen beyond which the laity may not pass.
 In fact, there is no laity.
 Anyone can lead the service, read from the Torah or preach.
-Often between services the worship room is used for other purposes.
+Often between services the worship room became a classroom.